 Nikki Marie Oliveira, Esq.

-NIKKI MARIE OLIVEIRA earned her LL.M. in Taxation from the Graduate Tax Program at Boston University School of Law; her J.D. from New England School of Law and her B.S. in Mathematics, magna cum laude, from Roger Williams University.
-She is licensed to practice law in the Commonwealth of Massachusetts.
+NIKKI MARIE OLIVEIRA earned her LL.M. in Taxation from the Graduate Tax Program at Boston University School of Law, her J.D. from New England School of Law and her B.S. in Mathematics, magna cum laude, from Roger Williams University.
+She is admitted to the Massachusetts and Florida Bars.

 Nikki's practice focuses on sophisticated estate and tax planning, probate administration, Medicaid planning, special needs planning, as well as delicate situations requiring guardianships and conservatorships.
 Nikki guides clients in achieving their estate and tax planning goals by tailoring individualized plans to fit each client's unique situation.
 Nikki also counsels families, executors/personal representatives, trustees and beneficiaries in connection with the proper administration of estates and trusts.

-Nikki is the author of Chapter 13 – Planning for Incapacity and Financing Long-Term Care of Estate Planning Law and Taxation.
+Nikki is the author of Chapter 13 of Estate Planning Law and Taxation – Planning for Incapacity and Financing Long-Term Care.
 Nikki is also a contributing author of The Elder Law Forms Manual and served as Comment and Note Editor of the New England Law Review.

 Nikki is a Co-Chair of the Public Service Committee of the Boston Bar Association Trusts & Estates Section, a mentor of the Elder Law Project, a Junior Fellow of the Boston Bar Foundation Society of Fellows, and an active participating member of the following organizations: Boston Bar Foundation Young Lawyers Advocacy Counsel; Tax Law Updates Committee of the Boston Bar Association Trusts & Estates Section; Boston Estate Planning Council; Trusts and Estates Consortium; and Women's Bar Association.